bekk/bekk-christmas/post/react/feel-you-need-some-validation.md

 ---
 ## Validation to the Rescue

 In Norway, license plates for cars follow a certain pattern: they consist of two letters and five digits (there are some exceptions, such as personal license plates).
 Considering this, we realize that the above scenario could have been avoided merely by adding some form validation!
-For this, we will utilize [React Hook Form] (https://react-hook-form.com/), which has become quite popular over the last year.
+For this, we will utilize [React Hook Form](https://react-hook-form.com/), which has become quite popular over the last year.
 React Hook Form is easy to use, quite lightweight and very performant.
 It has built-in validation, but also supports schema-based form validation with other tools such as [Yup](https://github.com/jquense/yup), [Superstruct](https://github.com/ianstormtaylor/superstruct) and [Joi](https://github.com/sideway/joi).

 Let's assume we have this very basic skeleton for a parking app: